-You are who you are because of where you are-and human geography explains the why behind the where.
-It is a science that analyzes spatial patterns and relationships, both property.
+Each map is unique in the information it shows, and no map is perfect.
+Because a map is a 2-D representation of a spherical object, all map projections distort some spatial property.
 The four types of map distortion are Shape, Area, Distance, and Direction (SADD).
 To balance map distortion, many different map projections have been created over time.
 Some of the most used map projections are the Mercator, Robinson, and Winkel Tripel.